trankimtung/aws-llmops-workshop/docs/part-01/50-building-a-cicd-pipeline.md

 4. Save the `app.py` file.

-The `app.py` file should now look like this:
+Your `app.py` file should now look like this:

 ![](../img/app-py-with-toolchain.png)